 We test smartwatches just like we test smartphones.
 We use them every day and test out all the marquee features.
 We strap them to our wrists (no matter how silly they look), and walk around town with them, making calls and exercising to test out the workout features.
 We pair them with different phones and test the experience when the watch is connected to phones different OSes.
 We dunk water-resistant smartwatches in water and take outdoorsy watches on hikes.
 We download tons of apps and discard the lame ones to determine how strong the app ecosystem really is, and we go to cafes that accept mobile payments and buy lattes with our wrists.

 Basically, we get lots of weird looks, but it’s worth it.

 Which smartwatch OS is best?

 Each smartwatch operating system is different.
 Apple’s Watch OS 3.0 and Samsung’s special round Tizen OS for the Gear S line of watches are the two best smartwatch OSes in terms of design, features, and ease of use.
-Android Wear has fallen behind, and that’s reflected by low sales and lukewarm enthusiasm from its manufacturing partners — We haven’t seen many new Android Wear devices in 2016.
-Android Wear 2.0 looks better and solves many of the OS’ problems, but it still involves a lot of swiping and isn’t intuitive to use.
-It doesn’t support mobile payments, either.
+We didn’t seen many new Android Wear devices in 2016, but Android Wear 2.0 solved many of the OS’ problems and brought support for mobile payments via Android Pay.